cedwards036/write-a-sql-query/episodes/ep000007_squashing_recital_reservations/full_script.md

 We clearly need to evolve our rule slightly.
 It isn't enough to consider the end date of the immediately preceding booking when deciding if there's an overlap or not.
 We need to consider the end dates of *all* previous bookings.
-More specifically, our new and improved rule should be: if the current booking's start date is on or after the *latest* end date among all previous bookings in the current hall, then the current booking is the start of new group.
+More specifically, our new and improved rule should be: if the current booking's start date is strictly after the *latest* end date among all previous bookings in the current hall, then the current booking is the start of new group.
 This rule works in every case, including our tricky situation in Hall A.